muratcan-yuksel/articles/blog-posts/modifying-vue-classes.md

 I have two reactive variables, `data`, and `changedData`.
 I'll save the data I've fetched in the `getData` async function in the `data` variable, and then add some new key/value pair to each and every object in it and save this new object in the `changedData` variable.
 In this way, I'll both have not disturbed the original data, and will have the desired type of data with which I can develop my application as I wish.

 In `getData` async function I use try/catch syntax, as it is the best one I know and the simplest for my understanding.
-Look carefully to this snipped:
+Look carefully to this snippet:

 ```
  changedData.value = res.data.items.map((item) => ({